 - Daily help with tasks like eating, dressing, and bathing

-The Cost Difference Between Assisted Living and Independent Living Facilities
+The Cost Difference Between Assisted Living and Independent Living Communities

-Since assisted living facilities provide a higher level of care, the average cost will be higher than that of independent living facilities.
-The cost will also vary depending on the location of the facility.
-The average price range of independent living is between $1,500 and $3,500 per month.
-Assisted living is somewhat higher at an average of $2,500 to $4,000 per month.
+Since assisted living communities provide a higher level of care, the average cost will be higher than that of independent living communities.
+The cost will also vary depending on the location of the community.

-Assisted Living vs. Independent Living Facilities: Which Is Right for You?
+Assisted Living vs. Independent Living Communities: Which Is Right for You?

-If you are still unsure whether independent living or assisted living is the right fit, here are a few things to consider when choosing a senior living facility:
+If you are still unsure whether independent living or assisted living is the right fit, here are a few things to consider when choosing a senior living community:

 - If you do not need daily assistance and prefer to live independently, an independent living facility may be your best option.